 Try our SATs quiz!

-Our experts have created a range of practice questions for the Key Stage 1 and Key Stage 2 SATs assessments to help you understand what is covered.
-This quiz is a great way for your child to practice and prepare for the exams – why not have a go too?
+Our experts have created a range of practice questions for the Key Stage 1 and Key Stage 2 SATs assessments to help families practicing at home understand what’s covered.
+Although this quiz isn’t quite the same as how we teach members in our centres, it’s a great way for your child to try out some sample question – why not have a go too?
 We love a bit of friendly competition!

 How can Explore Learning help?